When an INFJ’s hobbies or job consistently meet these five needs, they feel deeply satisfied with their work.

 The Kind of Work That Excites an INFJ

-1. Research that leads to learning something new
+1. Learning something new

-4. Projects that provide freedom and autonomy
+4. Freedom and autonomy

 When you’re working on a project, you can work with other people, or you can work by yourself.
 If what you’re working on is your own creative endeavor — and not one a supervisor has assigned you — you can work on it when you want, where you want, and how you want.

 This is the ultimate trifecta.
 I didn’t realize how important these three things were to me — and a lot of INFJs — until recently.

 When I work, I want the freedom to control “the process and the product,” as the authors of Do What You Are put it.
 I like to have complete creative control and to be able to make something that measures up to my INFJ standards.
 In too many other areas of life, external pressures force me to work in noisy environments with lots of people, making subpar products.

 So, when I get to work in quiet, by myself, making something I’m proud of, it’s a very satisfying thing.
 Can you say the same for yourself?